OSH Answers Fact Sheets

 - Guard pinch points on rollers and wheels and between the conveyor and receiving table.

-- Provide adequate guardrails along sides to prevent the largest and smallest objects to be handled from falling off.
+- Provide adequate guardrails along sides to prevent all objects from falling off.

 - Provide retarders (friction areas) if heavy objects are conveyed.